denis-berthier/Controlled-bias_Sudoku_generator_and_collection/README.md

 * results of their execution;
 * comments on the results.<br>

-It is the most up-to-date version of these results, with all the calculations done on the whole collection of 5,926,343 controlled-bias puzzles.<br>
+It is the most up-to-date version of these results, with all the calculations done on the whole collection of 5,926,343 controlled-bias puzzles (except the gB ratings, that are restricted to the first 10 "small" collections).<br>
-Notice however that, in addition to the results here, [CSP-Rules-Examples] has a cbg-000 folder in its Sudoku examples folder where more ratings are computed and compared (e.g. S+W, gW, W+uniqueness...).
+Notice however that, in addition to the results here, [CSP-Rules-Examples] has a cbg-000 folder in its Sudoku examples folder where more ratings are computed and compared (e.g. S+W, S+gW, W+uniqueness...).
 Considering the computation times all these ratings required, this was done for only a small part (the first 21,375) of the full controlled-bias collection (and  this was enough for the additional conclusions drawn for them).<br><br><br><br>